codesis/codesis.github.io/_portfolio/project3.md

 ---
-title: Project Name
+title: Gatsby Christmas Project
-subtitle: Lorem ipsum dolor sit amet consectetur.
+subtitle: Slim, simple gatsby web application dedicated to christmas
 image: https://raw.githubusercontent.com/BlackrockDigital/startbootstrap-agency/master/src/assets/img/portfolio/03-full.jpg
 alt:

 caption:
-  title: Finish
+  title: Gatsby Christmas
-  subtitle: Identity
+  subtitle: Slim and simple
   thumbnail: https://raw.githubusercontent.com/BlackrockDigital/startbootstrap-agency/master/src/assets/img/portfolio/03-thumbnail.jpg
 ---

-Use this area to describe your project.
-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Est blanditiis dolorem culpa incidunt minus dignissimos deserunt repellat aperiam quasi sunt officia expedita beatae cupiditate, maiores repudiandae, nostrum, reiciendis facere nemo!
+This project is not finished but you may follow the progress [here](https://gatsbychristmaswebsite46619.gtsb.io/) on Gatsby Cloud.
+The goal for this web application is to see a slim and simple webpage dedicated to christmas.
+Possibility to hear christmas music (through spotify) and view a gallery with christmas images from all around the world.
+The project will be updated .

 {:.list-inline}

-- Date: January 2017
+- Date: November 2020-
-- Client: Finish
+- Client: -
-- Category: Identity
+- Category: Gatsby, React